Recipes, uses and other info (including the difference between cinnamon and cassia) about this popular baking spice.

 Cinnamon comes from the inner bark of an evergreen in the bay laurel family (Lauraceae).
 As the bark is laid to dry in the sun, it curls into quills (cinnamon sticks).
 These quills are sorted for quality, and chips are produced by breaking up large quills with a machine.
 Most often, though, cinnamon is used in its ground form.

 Widely employed in the fragrance and cosmetic industries, you'll find cinnamon in incense, dental products, makeup and perfumes.
-It's real claim to fame, of course, is in the kitchen.
+But it's real claim to fame, of course, is in the kitchen.

 Cooking with Cinnamon